 Well, apparently there may have been a time in the 20th century where cigars were among the prizes that could be won.
 If this is true, I could certainly picture the people in charge of certain fair games shouting "close, but no cigar" to players who were just shy of winning the prize.

-This is a plausible theory for the phrase's origins, but there doesn't seem to be a way to know for a certainty if it's accurate or not.
-Nevertheless, this idiom looks to go back to at least 1934, where it appears in writing in a Pennsylvania newspaper called the Chester Times:
+This idiom looks to go back to at least 1934, where it appears in writing in a Pennsylvania newspaper called the Chester Times:

-* My coach yelled 'close, Mike, but no cigar,' when I was unable to break my previous record on the 100 yard dash.
+* My coach yelled 'close, Mike, but no cigar,' after I failed to break my previous record on the 100-yard dash.

 * I'm trying to lose some weight by the end of this month and my goal is 5 lb, and as of right now I'm almost there, close, but no cigar.